-1.9 Adrenaline auto-injectors (AAI)
+1.5 Adrenaline auto-injectors (AAI)

 - Students at risk of anaphylactic reactions should carry a labelled adrenaline auto-injector (AAI) in an easily accessible place.
 In an extreme emergency, certain medications, including adrenaline auto-injection, can be given without the direction of a medical practitioner in order to save life. - An adrenaline auto-injector can be administered only to students who have been prescribed them.
-A list of students, with photographs, to whom the AAI can be administered will be placed in each Emergency AAI Kit along with a record of administration. - Students must carry their AAI with them, in an accessible place, at all times. - All students must have a second named AAI kept at the Reception of their teaching site (Senior, International, Sixth Form, Milford).
-These will remain accessible throughout the day and the expiry date will be monitored by the reception team. - All boarders must have a third named AAI kept in their boarding house (or given to their host family).
+A list of students, to whom the AAI can be administered will be placed in each Emergency AAI Kit along with a record of administration. - Students must carry their AAI with them, in an accessible place, at all times. - All students must have a second named AAI kept at the Reception of their main teaching site (Senior, International, Sixth Form).
+These will remain accessible throughout the dayand the expiry date will be monitored by the reception team. - All boarders must have a third named AAI kept in their boarding house (or given to their host family).
 These will remain accessible when students are in boarding.
-The Head of House will be responsible for monitoring expiry dates. - Emergency AAIs.
-Due to a worldwide shortage of AAIs it is increasingly difficult to obtain them.
-When they become readily available they will be stored as follows: - d'Overbroeck's Senior at Reception - o d'Overbroeck's International- at Reception - d'Overbroeck's Sixth Form site at Reception - Milford Arts Centre in coffee room second floor - All boarding houses
+The Head of House will be responsible for monitoring expiry dates. - Emergency AAIs are stored at: - o d'Overbroeck's Senior- at Reception - o d'Overbroeck's International-at Reception - o d'Overbroeck's Sixth Form at Reception - Milford Arts Centre in coffee room second floor - All boarding houses - Cohen Hall

-1.10 Supply, storage and care of the emergency anaphylaxis kit
+1.6 Supply, storage and care of the emergency anaphylaxis kit